fannymonori/TF-LapSRN/README.md

 # TF-LapSRN

-Implementation is not finished!

 Tensorflow implementation of LapSRN algorithm described in [1].
+It can now support training for 2x, 4x, and 8x scaling factor.

 To run the training:
 1. Download training dataset (DIV2K [2] [3])\